www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

     * [x] Create an Object holder for user session specific state. -> The holder is AcccessContainer.
     * [x] Every time an async flag is sent, the EditorProcess should create an intermediate editor update and simultaneously run the editor optimization in the background with the user session's life cycle id.
     * [x] Correctly, determine user session.
-    * [x] The editor in the background can be accessed via a new user session and the previous user session's life cycle id.
+    * [ ] The editor in the background can be accessed via a new user session and the previous user session's life cycle id.
     * [ ] Request async optimization in editor.
         * [ ] If there is an `async-user-session-life-cycle-id`, then query the server regularly for async update after getting the first response.
         * [ ] The server has to signal in the async response, when the optimization is done.
         * [ ] Delete user session, when last response was retrieved.
-        * [ ] Use domain object for EditorProcessor with an appropriate serialization method via the existing mini framework.
+        * [ ] Show optimization status in editor.
     * [ ] Create a test for multiple requests by anonymous with different live cycles, where cross life cycles talk is tested.
 * [ ] The Gel editor CSV import and output is not working.